AllForFun/modpack/README.md

 AllForFun's Modpack
 =============

-Contributing:
+Cloning:
 ------------
-Contributing is pretty simple, just follow the instuctions, or on mac, a script to do this automaticly is coming.
+Cloning is pretty simple, just follow the instuctions, or on mac, a script to do this automaticly is coming.

 1. Download the lastest MinecraftForge src version.
 2. Clone the repository.